Last Updated on: 9th October 2023, 01:36 pm

-Hermit crabs that live a cautious life in the wild are more likely to survive, which is one of the reasons why they live in colonies.
-There’s safety in numbers, and hermit crabs dwell in groups of up to 100.
+Hermit crabs that live a cautious life in the wild are more likely to survive, which is why they live in colonies of up to 100.
+Hermit crabs find safety in numbers.

 |Dwarf Blue Leg Hermit Crab||Up to 30 years||1 to 2 years|